Jajoo/RoboRams6078-App/README.md

       * Make the xml Thing to do this
       * Have Java export the data to rapsberry pi

-  B) Back end too save data (might have to learn sql for this, use python?
+  2. Back end too save data (might have to learn sql for this, use python?
 Server?
 Raspberry Pi?)

-    I) Somehow have Java export the data to a python server on my raspberry pi
+    1) Somehow have Java export the data to a python server on my raspberry pi
+      * Probably and API, don't reinvent the wheel

-    II) Somehow give Java the data when it calls for it
+    2) Somehow give Java the data when it calls for it
+      * Same as before, don't reinvent the wheel

-    III) Security?
+    3) Security?
 Will someone even try to steal our data?
 (Probably would just cause they can lol)
+      * Become a 1337 hacker, problem solved

 2. Schedule for match times

-  A)Another xml form for this
+  1. Another xml form for this

-  B) Have Java export the data to the raspberry pi
+  2. Have Java export the data to the raspberry pi

-  C) Hava pi server give data when app calls for it
+  3. Hava pi server give data when app calls for it

 3. Games (probably not going to happen)

-  A) Flappy Bird but without bird it's the robot
+  1. Flappy Bird but without bird it's the robot

-  B) Snake but with something robot related
+  2. Snake but with something robot related